 Nevada's "comparative negligence" standard is sometimes called "comparative fault," "shared fault," "modified comparative negligence" or "modified comparative fault."

-To help you better understand Nevada's law on comparative negligence / shared fault, our Las Vegas personal injury lawyers explain the following:
+To help you better understand Nevada's law on comparative negligence / shared fault, our Nevada personal injury lawyers explain the following:

 - 1. Does Nevada follow the "contributory negligence" rule?